davebenson/doom4-walkthrough/README.md

 Exit through the upper down in this area and you'll immediately run into the Blue Keycard holder (a corpse).
 Take the keycard.

 Drop down to the area where you "found" the Yellow Keycard.
-This is a good time to get SECRET 3.6, "Possessed Engineer Model, Vaultguy".
+This is a good time to get SECRET 3.6, COLLECTIBLE 3.2, "Possessed Engineer Model, Vaultguy".
 Look for the 3 streams of molten metal.
 Get onto the walkway in front of them, and look straight down to see a little landing just inches above the molten metal.
 Jump onto this platform and look for the doll.

 ## Mission 3:  Fight: Gore Nest 4